 Cabreo Il Borgo debuted in 1985 with its 1982 vintage.
-Just above Greve in the Chianti region, the Cabreo holdings include 50 hectares planted to Sangiovese and Cabernet Sauvignon grown to produce Il Borgo.
+Just above Greve in the Chianti region, the Cabreo holdings include 124 acres planted to Sangiovese and Cabernet Sauvignon grown to produce Il Borgo.
 Chianti’s famed stony soils are ideal for making wines with great aging potential.
-At 300 meters in elevation, the densely planted vineyards produce low yields of grapes with concentration and complexity.
+At 984 feet in elevation, the densely planted vineyards produce low yields of grapes with concentration and complexity.
 Fermentation at controlled temperature with extended maceration enhances the wine’s rich body, color and texture.
 After malolactic fermentation, the wines are blended and matured in oak barrels and spend at least six months in bottle before release.
 The word borgo refers to a small village, Montefioralle, that overlooks the vineyards.

 Shows aristocratic aromas and flavors of black fruits and earth, a polished, velvety character on the palate and firm tannins.

 Pairs well with roasted meats, game and aged cheeses.

 points of distinction